Installation Using Manual Method

 EOF

-At this point edge should start up and after a few seconds pull down an updated configuration.
+At this point Coda should start up and after a few seconds pull down an updated configuration.
 If you receive an error, please copy and paste it into a support ticket or send it to [email protected].